dumux/dumux/doc/doxygen/pages/input-output.md

 ## Other input and output formats

-The following formats are supported for checkpointing, visualization, and general data input and output.
+The following formats are supported for visualization, and general data input and output.

 ### VTK file format (output)